 Attach audio inputs to the Left and Right XLR connectors on the rear panel.
 (The Left channel audio is used on Mono.)
 Pin 1 of the XLR connector goes to chassis ground.
-Pins 2 and 3 represent a balanced differential input with an impedance of about 50 k Ω .
+Pins 2 (+ or High) and 3 (- or Low) represent a balanced differential input with an impedance of about 50 k Ω .
 They may be connected to balanced or unbalanced left and right program sources.